screaminglineage/Vector/README.md

 #include "Vector.h"
 ```

-If VECTOR_H_IMPLEMENTATION is not defined, Vector.h acts as a header file with only the forward declarations so that the functions can be rewritten if required.
-Adding VECTOR_H_IMPLEMENTATION, makes it behave like a fully featured library.
+If `VECTOR_H_IMPLEMENTATION` is not defined, Vector.h acts as a header file with only the forward declarations so that the functions can be rewritten if required.
+Adding `VECTOR_H_IMPLEMENTATION`, makes it behave like a fully featured library.